AIP Diet Food List

 The AIP diet, also known as the hunter-gatherer diet, centers on foods that were accessible during the Paleolithic period.

-The diet does not allow the consumption of any foods that originated well over 10,000 years ago.
-With this diet, you will need to avoid certain foods if you suffer from a metabolic or digestive health condition.
+The diet does not allow the consumption of foods that originated over 10,000 years ago.
+With this diet, you must avoid certain foods if you suffer from a metabolic or digestive health condition.

 AIP Diet List (Allowed Foods)